wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

 ## Create Azure AD group relationships
 The next function is [New-WTAzureADGroupRelationship][function-new], which you can access from my GitHub.

-This creates new Azure AD group relationships, which can be either owners or members, this is used within the pipeline to add members to the Conditional Access inclusion/exclusion groups created in the pipeline.
+This creates new Azure AD group relationships, which can be owners, members as well as assigned licences, this is used within the pipeline to add members to the Conditional Access inclusion/exclusion groups created in the pipeline.

 Examples below: